LukeJohnFlett/TravelMateAssignment/README.md

 • Some search filters.

-• A profile

 Could have:

 • a map with all the destinations

+• A profile

+would have:

+• a nearby list, where you can see on a map who is nearby with the app.

 • A way to communicate with each other.

-should have:

-• a nearby list, where you can see on a map who is nearby with the app.